Guide to planning policy documents

 The Local Plan

 Local Plans list the rules for all developments in the borough.
-Most policies come from our Local Plan: Strategy and Sites 2019, but we also use some from our Local Plan 2003.
-We're currently producing new Local Plan: Development Management Policies which will replace Local Plan 2003 policies.
+The policies come from our Local Plan: Strategy and Sites 2019 and our Local Plan: Development Management Policies 2023.

 Neighbourhood Plans contain planning rules which apply to specific neighbourhood areas.

 The map below shows neighbourhood areas we have designated.
 Parish and town councils in these areas can make their own: